slava-kudzinau/cc-guide/docs/02-tools-mastery/01-terminal-workflows.md

 # Claude generates tests for auth + rate limiting
 ```

-⚠️ **Anti-Pattern**: Starting new session for each question instead of continuing conversation
+**Anti-Pattern**: Starting new session for each question instead of continuing conversation
-✅ **Better**: Use multi-turn conversations for related tasks - context accumulates and responses improve
+**Better**: Use multi-turn conversations for related tasks - context accumulates and responses improve
-💡 **Why**: Each new session loses context.
-Multi-turn conversations let Claude build on previous understanding, saving tokens (via caching) and providing more coherent solutions across related tasks.
+**Why**: Each new session loses context.
+Multi-turn conversations let Claude build on previous understanding, saving tokens (via caching).

 ## CLI Configuration